 In the east wall of the north aisle is a pillar piscina.
 Its location in the aisle suggests the presence of a side altar, possibly serving a guild chapel.
 On the south sanctuary wall is a double piscina dating to the 14th century, and beside it a sill sedilia under an ornately carved arch.

-Set into the floor of the north aisle are 9 brass elements in a large stone slab.
+Set into the floor of the north aisle are nine brass elements in a large stone slab.
 The brass commemorates Henry Palgrave (d.
 1516) and his wife Anne.
-The couple are shown full-length.
-He is dressed in full armour and she in early 16th century dress.
-Beneath their feet are two groups of children; a cluster of 5 kneeling boys and 7 girls.
+The couple is shown full-length.
+He is dressed in full armour and she in early 16th-century dress.
+Beneath their feet are two groups of children; a cluster of five kneeling boys and seven girls.
 The corners of the slab have heraldic shields.
 These are replicas of the originals, which were stolen in the 1960s and never recovered.